xaur/decred-news/guidelines.md

 Criteria for "Selected articles" is an [open question](https://github.com/xaur/decred-news/issues/21).

-Current informal criteria: something you would recommend reading to a wide audience, something we don't know or a fresh look at something we know, any original research, content from community members, something that took more than 2 hours to write.
+Signs of a good candidate article: something you would recommend reading to a wide audience, something we don't know or a fresh look at something we know, any original research, content from community members, something that took more than 2 hours to write.

 For each selected article, optionally add a small note about why it is great.